 It’s pretty easy to find all this information by checking LinkedIn, social media profiles, and the company website.
-However, sometimes it might be problematic to find the person's email address you want to contact.
+However, sometimes it might be problematic to find the person's email address.

-You can use multiple tactics to find someone’s email manually.
+You can use multiple tactics to find someone’s email address manually.
 We listed most of them in this detailed guide.
-However, sometimes it could be pretty time-consuming to do it manually if you need to find multiple email addresses or even a huge list.
+However, it could be pretty time-consuming to do manually if you need to find email addresses for a list of prospects.

-This is where email lookup tools come into play.
+This is where email lookup tools can help.

 Just type in this information in a search box, and you’ll get a verified email address in seconds:

-If you have a huge list of prospects to find, use Hunter’s Bulk Email Finder, which helps to enrich a list of professionals with verified email addresses.
+If you have a huge list of prospects, use Hunter’s Bulk Email Finder.

 2. Email subject line

-Another critical factor that impacts the open rates along with a sending time is an email subject line.
+Another critical factor that impacts open rates is the email's subject line.

-Check out these guides to learn more on how to create compelling subject lines:
+Check out these guides to learn more about how to create compelling subject lines:

 - Effective Cold Email Subject Lines & How to Craft Them